 Your participation can provide new insight into COVID, help identify those at risk sooner and support the health workers who are risking their own health to help us.

-The COVID symptom tracker was created by doctors and scientists at the Harvard T.H.
-Chan School of Public Health, Massachusetts General Hospital, King's College London and Stanford University School of Medicine, working in partnership with ZOE Global Ltd – a health science company.
+The COVID symptom tracker was created by doctors and scientists at Massachusetts General Hospital, the Harvard T.H.
+Chan School of Public Health, King's College London and Stanford University School of Medicine, working codeveloped with ZOE – a health science company.

 This app was built in the US to support the Nurses’ Health Study.
 This is one of the largest and longest-running scientific studies in the world with 280,000 participants stretching back to 1976.
 Many participants in the Nurses' Health Study are still active healthcare workers who are treating people with COVID across the country and risking their own health to help us.
 The app is now available to anyone in the US or UK who wants to help.